NonFungibleCODING/NonFungibleCODING/README.md

 - 👋 Hi, I’m @NonFungibleCODING
 - 👀 I’m interested in ...
 Learn
 - 🌱 I’m currently learning ...
-Total Rookie
+Completly Rookie
 - 💞️ I’m looking to collaborate on ...
 Everything that helps me to learn faster
 - 📫 How to reach me ...
 Yuo can tag me in a repositiry and tell me how I can help!!